urbanpiper-admin/ios-sdk/README.md

 |--------|-------------|
 | PHONE-NUMBER | Phone number of the user prefixed with the user's country code |

+If the user exists, an `OTP` is sent to the registered phone number.
+Else, it returns an error.

-#### Step 2:
+#### Step 2: Resetting Password
-The password can be reset to the new password passed in using the `resetPassword` method below.
+Using the `OTP`, recieved in the previous step, the following method can be called to reset the password:

 ```swift